Jealousy is a killer. Relationships end because of jealous conflicts and people kill other people because they are jealous.

 You don’t have to rely on jealousy and jealous behavior to make your relationship more secure.
 You can use more effective behavior.
 This includes becoming more rewarding to each other—“catch your partner doing something positive.”
 Praise each other, plan positive experiences with each other, and try to refrain from criticism, sarcasm, labeling, and contempt.
 Learn how to share responsibility in solving problems—use “mutual problem solving skills.”
 Set up “pleasure days” with each other by developing a “menu” of positive and pleasurable behaviors you want from each other.
 For example, you can say, “Let’s set up a day this week that will be your pleasure day and a day that will be my pleasure day.”
 Make a list of pleasant and simple behaviors you want from each other: “I’d like a foot-rub, talk with me about my work, let’s cook a meal together, let’s go for a walk in the park.”

 Jealousy seldom makes relationships more secure.
 Practicing effective relationship behaviors is often a much better alternative.
-For more information about how to improve your relationship, click here.
+For more information about how to improve your relationship, click here(link is external).
 Below is an outline from the Leahy and Tirch (2008) article on the nature of jealousy.

 Source: Robert Leahy